Anasazi (The X-Files): Production

 Series creator Chris Carter noted that the episode's creation "was the culmination of a lot of ideas.
 Generally, when we pitch stories to the staff everyone comments on them, and Darin Morgan called this the kitchen sink episode, because it had so much in it, he didn't know how we would pull it off.
 But I'm very proud of the script.
 David Duchovny and I worked quite closely on the story and he had a lot of input, and then I sat down and wrote the script".
 He felt that the episode ended the season in the best manner possible, asking more questions than it answered.
 The episode tried to make similar cliffhangers as the previous season finale, with revelations such as Mulder's father being part of the conspiracy and later killed to "prove anything could happen in The X-Files".
+"Anasazi" was the second of two second-season episodes for which David Duchovny received story credit.

 To create the New Mexico rock quarry in this episode, the producers painted a disused quarry in Vancouver with 1600 USgal of red paint, and also composited images shot in New Mexico and a blue sky to make it look more authentic.
 The painting of the quarry was achieved with a series of cranes, and required the permission of local environmental groups.
 When early seasons of the show were re-released in 16:9 widescreen for home video and streaming services in 2016, this practical effect became noticeable as sections of gray, unpainted quarry were visible at the edges of the frame which would not have been viewable on 4:3 televisions at the time of the original broadcast.

 To create the impression of a buried train carriage, a depression had to be blown into the ground and thirty-two dump trucks worth of debris removed.
 Series creator Chris Carter makes a cameo appearance in this episode as one of the senior FBI agents questioning Scully.
 The tagline for this episode is Éí 'Aaníígóó 'Áhoot'é, which means "The Truth is Out There" in Navajo.